ektrah/nsec/docs/api/nsec.cryptography.publickey.md

 The hash code returned may differ between NSec versions and platforms, such as 32-bit and 64-bit platforms.

+### TryExport(KeyBlobFormat, Span<byte>, out int)

+Exports the public key as a public key BLOB in the specified format and attempts to fill the specified span of bytes with the BLOB.

+    public bool TryExport(
+        KeyBlobFormat format,
+        Span<byte> blob,
+        out int blobSize)

+#### Parameters

+format
+: One of the [[KeyBlobFormat|KeyBlobFormat Enum]] values that specifies the
+    format of the public key BLOB.

+blob
+: The span to fill with the exported public key BLOB.
+    The length of the span must be greater than or equal to `GetExportBlobSize(format)`.

+blobSize
+: When this method returns, contains the number of bytes written into the output
+    span.

+#### Return Value

+`false` if there is not enough space in the output span to write the public key BLOB; otherwise `true`.

+#### Exceptions

+ArgumentException
+: The algorithm for the public key does not support the specified format.

+NotSupportedException
+: The algorithm for the public key does not support exporting public keys.

 ## Thread Safety